jphill01/HACSim.R/README.md

 In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.
 In addition, when there are multiple demes for a species (*i.e.*, **K** > 1), resulting statistical output will display sample size across *all* demes, while the graphical output will show haplotype accumulation curves and haplotype frequencies *per* deme.
 So, for example, if **N** = 50 and **K** = 2, then there would be **N**/**K** = 25 individuals in each deme.

-To run the algorithm, do the following in a fresh R script (or simply run HAC.simrun.R):
+To run the algorithm, do the following in a fresh R script:

 1. Import required R scripts as follows: